In 2019

 About Mount Elgon Tree Growing Enterprise

+Mbale is a region in Eastern Uganda, overlooked by the imposing Mount Elgon, an extinct volcano of the Great Rift Valley.
+Wagagai, its highest summit, is at an altitude of 4,321m and sprawls out over 4,000 kilometres squared, making it the largest volcanic base in the world!
 Within the last few decades, the environment around Mount Elgon has changed significantly.
 Rainforests have been cut down and populations have increased exponentially.
 The Welsh Government has worked in this region since 2006, building strong relationships with its people, as well as funding projects in education, healthcare, and the environment.
 The biggest programme yet to be funded by the Welsh Government’s Wales and Africa team is the Mbale Trees Programme.
-Welsh charity Size of Wales works closely with in-country Non-Governmental Organisation, Mount Elgon Tree Growing Enterprise to achieve the ambitions of this programme.
-For more details click here
+Welsh charity Size of Wales works closely with an in-country Non-Governmental Organization, Mount Elgon Tree Growing Enterprise to achieve the ambitions of this programme

 Community Nurseries and Tree Planting